aryelgois/Medools/README.md

 Otherwise, it will completely delete the row from the Database, and `reset()` the model object.

+You can use `isDeleted()` to check if the model was deleted.
+It is useful when SOFT_DELETE is configured.

 ## Accessing and manipulating data